Official Guidelines Updated: March 2026

 After school, students move into repayment after the standard non-repayment period.
 Alberta and Canada student aid remain closely integrated, making Alberta Student Aid the main funding route for many full-time learners.

 Alberta also offers scholarship and award opportunities for students who demonstrate academic achievement, leadership, citizenship, or community involvement.
-These can be a valuable complement to grants and loans.
+These can be a valuable complement to grants and loans — and unlike loans, they never need to be repaid.

 Alexander Rutherford Scholarship

-This scholarship rewards strong academic achievement and helps students transition from high school into full-time post-secondary studies.
+Rewards strong academic achievement in high school and helps students transition into full-time post-secondary studies.
+One of Alberta’s most widely accessed provincial scholarships.

 Alberta Citizenship Award